Baguette365/Baguette365/README.md

 - 👋 Hi, I’m @Baguette365
 - 👀 I’m interested in the game dev and calculators
-- 🌱 I’m currently learning kivy for my app
+- 🌱 I’m currently learning flet for ManthanApp(my learning aoo)
-- 💞️ everyone can work with me on LoRe
+- 💞️ everyone can work with me on ManthanApp
-- 📫 How to reach me : create an issues on one of my github repos
+- 📫 How to reach me : charlesgodefroy00@gmail.com
-- 🤖 i work on LoRe (pronounced Lo - Re), the future best learning app for desktop, phone, and calculator
+- 🤖 i work on ManthanApp, the future best learning app for desktop, phone, and calculator